Family Portrait Preparation Guide

 The most important part of a portrait are the people.
 Clothing is secondary and should accentuate the person, not overpower.

 Opt for darker and more solid colors as they tend to be more flattering.
 Example: Instead of wearing Baby Blue go for the darker color Navy Blue.
 Darker clothing can create a slenderizing effect.
 For a polished image, consider wearing long sleeves and pants.
 Avoid showing bare skin, as it can detract from the face.
 Dressing from head to toe is recommended, avoiding bare arms on the upper bicep/shoulder and bare legs.
 If you choose to wear a dress or skirt, consider pairing it with leggings, tights, stockings, or a similar covering.
-Lastly, it's advisable for men/boys to avoid wearing shorts for the photoshoot.
 Incorporating layers like a sweater or jacket adds depth and dimension to your photos.

 When wearing a collarless blouse or sweater, draping a scarf loosely around the neck can beautifully frame the face.
 Opting for a neckline that comes up close to the neck is the most flattering choice for anyone.
 Wide-open necklines tend to appear thicker in photographs and should be avoided with the exception of Henley Shirts on men (the “v taper” of the shirt looks great).
 Pay attention to white undershirts; avoid showing the collar of the undershirt beneath the collar of the actual t-shirt.
 However, it's acceptable for a white undershirt to be visible under a button-down shirt.